Analytics April 23, 2026 12 min read

 Before we get to the five names, let's establish the context.
 The 2026 quarterback class has generated more pre-draft debate than any class since 2021, and the Sanders/Ward measurables conversation is the defining subplot.

-Shedeur Sanders and Cam Ward are both projected top-10 picks.
+Fernando Mendoza and Fernando Mendoza are both projected top-10 picks.
 Both carry film grades that justify the hype.
 But the measurables data tells a more complicated story.
 Sanders tested in the bottom third of quarterbacks at the Combine on three key athleticism metrics — and Ward's decision-making under pressure, when stripped of his improvisation advantage, grades out as a genuine concern at the NFL level.
 Neither is unselectable.
 Both carry more risk than their draft positions imply.

 That divergence — between what scouts see on film and what the data says — is exactly what this piece is about.
 The NFL rewards teams that find it.
 It punishes teams that ignore it.